paulipa/sico-wiki/community/coalition-corporations/v-i.md

 If you screw up, own it and you will be treated as fair as possible.
 Know when you need to walk away from a fight as well as when to jump in.
 Hold the god damned pod and wait for everyone to get on that kill mail.

+## What we offer as a corp
+#1 Freedom to be yourself and not a cog in the machine
+#2 Support in your ambitions as long as they are not harmful to the corp or alliance.
+#3 Experiance and knowledge